 A combination of factors - including changes in the understanding of adolescent development, a decline in both adult and juvenile crime, and the resulting shift in public sentiment all contributed to the decline in youth prison placements in New York City.
-While a full examination
+While a full examination of these factors is beyond the scope of this report, it is important to pay attention to this context, particularly in relation to crime trends.
 The decline in crime began in 1990 and continues unabated to this day.9 It persisted through changes in policing tactics from "broken windows" and an end to the notorious "stop and frisk" policing.
 As a result, there were fewer young people brought into the system and the public was no longer wracked by fear of being victimized.
 The declining numbers of young people in the juvenile justice system made it possible to contemplate treatment interventions that would rely less on incarceration.
 The smaller numbers placed in OCFS facilities meant that the costs per youth went up, as most incarceration costs are fixed and do not shift dramatically with incarceration declines.
-By 2011, the year before Close to Home was implemented, the cost of placing a youth into state custody had reached over \$250,000 per year per youth, a cost that was both unsustainable and loudly protested (NYS DCJS, 2012).
+By 2011, the year before Close to Home was implemented, the cost of placing a youth into state custody had reached over \$250,000 per year per youth, a cost that was both unsustainable and loudly protested (NYS DCJS 2012).